pretorh/lfs-notes/steps/0-setup.md

 Get the wget-list from linuxfromscratch for the current version and download the sources.

-Use `scripts/3/download-sources.sh` to download the packages to the current directory (might want to change into the sources directory first ex `cd $LFS/sources`)
+Use `./scripts/3/download-sources.sh <lfs-version-with-systemd-suffix>` to download the packages to the current directory (might want to change into the sources directory first ex `cd $LFS/sources`)

-This script skips packages not needed for systemd, and some packages that were previously downloaded but not installed.
+This script skips packages not needed in systemd LFS, and some packages that were previously downloaded but not installed:

+- documentation-only packages
+- grub (using the host's grub)

 Some packages change frequently and is ignored in this script, and should be manually downloaded:

 - [Linux kernel](https://www.kernel.org/)
 - [Vim](https://github.com/vim/vim/tags)

 `file` previous had issues (older versions not kept)